Samlant/QuickDraw/README.md

 #### No emails are sent when I press either the "send" or "view" buttons, what can I do?

 > Make sure that you have Outlook open & running first before running the program.
 If that doesn't work, send us an email.
+Note that we require Outlook to be running so that no passwords are collected for this to work---privacy first!

-#### How can I edit my signature?
+#### How can I edit my signature, or the subject line?

-> Currently, there isn't an external method to access the signature, which is why it's created as it is: in order to accommodate most other customizations.
-In the near future, we should be implementing an easy-to-use method to allow users to change the HTML-portion of the email, which is inclusive of the signature except the salutation & your name.
+> Currently, there are only options to edit your salutation, name, and picture of your signature(if desired);  there isn't an method to access other attributes of the signature (or subject line)---such as HTML styling, the business address, disclosures or locations.
+While the program covers most of the essentials,  in the near future as the program matures,  we will be implementing more customizations to you as the user.
+If any special requests need to be made,  contact us below under Support and we'll try to accommodate your request.

 ## Roadmap